Skip to content

 Cache Location

-Cached files are stored under the user data directory:
+All three tiers are under the user data directory:

 • macOS: ~/Library/Application Support/lsms_library/...